mpelath/thorns/README.md

 ### Transformation Tree
 When you hit play with a modified trunk:
 1. Generates a complete 7-level binary tree
-2. At each branch level, each transformation is independently checked against its probability
+2. At each branch level:
-3. Pitch modification, velocity modification, and time shift each have their own probability (0.0-1.0)
-4. Gate chaos and mutation are always applied, but use per-step probability logic
+   - Pitch modification and velocity modification are checked against their probabilities
+   - Time shift, gate chaos, and mutation are always applied (but have their own control parameters)
-5. Multiple transformations can be applied to the same branch (they stack in sequence)
+3. Multiple transformations can be applied to the same branch (they stack in sequence)
-6. Pre-generates all random values (so playback is deterministic)
+4. Pre-generates all random values (so playback is deterministic)
-7. Stores full sequences at every node
+5. Stores full sequences at every node

-If all transformation probabilities are 0.0, gate chaos and mutation still apply (with their per-step probabilities).
-To truly disable everything, set all probabilities to 0.0.
+Control parameters:
+- Pitch/Velocity Mod Prob: 0.0 = never applies, 1.0 = always applies
+- Shift Freedom: 0.0 = never shifts, 1.0 = all shift amounts equally likely
+- Gate Chaos/Mutation Prob: per-step probabilities (even when transformation "always applies")

 ### Playback
 - Path parameter (0.0-0.99) determines which branch to follow at each level